 Equipment Needed

-The two main pieces of equipment you will need to make hot chocolate bombs are silicone molds and a small pastry brush to brush the chocolate into the molds.
+The two main pieces of equipment you will need to make hot chocolate bombs are hot chocolate bomb molds, silicone molds are my favourite and the easiest to work with, and a small pastry brush to brush the chocolate into the molds.
 If you don’t have a brush, you can use the back of a spoon.

 There are many sizes and shapes of silicone mold to choose from.

-- 2.1 inch silicone molds – This is the size I choose for making my hot chocolate bombs and will give you a nice 10-12 ounce hot chocolate.
+• 2.1-inch silicone molds – This is the size I choose for making my hot chocolate bombs and will give you an excellent 10 or 12-ounce hot chocolate.

-- 2.5 inch silicone molds – This mold will make a bigger chocolate bomb, meaning you can fill it with more goodies and make a bigger cup of hot chocolate.
+• 2.5-inch silicone molds – This mold will make a bigger chocolate bomb, meaning you can fill it with more goodies and make a larger cup of hot chocolate.
 You will also require a wider mug for it to fit.

-- Shaped silicone molds – If you want to get more creative, there are many fun shaped molds on the market allowing you to personalize your chocolate bombs for any occassion.
-Heart silicone molds are fun for valentines day or pumpkin shaped molds for Halloween.
+• Shaped silicone molds – If you want to get more creative, many fun-shaped molds are on the market, allowing you to personalize your chocolate bombs for any occasion.
+Heart silicone molds are fun for Valentine’s day or pumpkin shaped molds for Halloween.

 You will also need a double boiler or a microwave and microwave-safe bowl.